CodeScop/Oge-Mai-Field-Guide/waterbestiary.md

 For all your "crap, where was that?!?" needs.
 There is a complete version at the end of the Guide if you want to jump straight to "but what ELSE will show up in the game?!" or "... but are there any OTHER quests for this same monster later on?"

-Finally, **I am omitting Shrine monsters except for their name and location**, because this document is getting too huge and you can check the Desert Bestiary or the All Bestiary if you really want to investigate them.
+Finally, **I am omitting Shrine monsters that require Bracelets to see**, because this document is getting too huge and you can check the Shrine info or the All Bestiary if you really want to investigate them.

 ## Key: